 4. Fitoterapia.
 Vademécum de prescripción.
 Vanaclocha and Cañigueral (2010) Elsevier España.

 5. Principles and practice of phytotherapy.
 Bone and Mills (2013).
 Second Edition, Elsevier.

 For 3 capsules: 1500 mg of dry extract of astragalus root (Astragalus membranaceus Moench) standardised to contain 50% polysaccharides (i.e. 750 mg).

-Anti-caking agent (E470b): magnesium stearate, vegetable-based capsule: hydroxypropyl methylcellulose.
+Anti-caking agent (E470b): magnesium salts of fatty acids.
+Vegetable-based capsule: hydroxypropyl methylcellulose.

 This product does not contain allergens (in accordance with Regulation (EU) No 1169/2011) nor genetically modified organisms.